hazelcast/hazelcast-reference-manual/src/UpgradingFrom3x.md

 - **Removal of deprecated getId() method**:
 The method `getId()` in the interface `DistributedObject` has been removed.
 Please use the method `getName()` instead.

-- **Change in the Custom Serialization in the C++ Client Distribution**:

-Before, the method `getTypeId()` was used to retrieve the ID of the object to be serialized.
+- **Change in the Custom Serialization in the C++ Client Distribution**: Before, the method `getTypeId()` was used to retrieve the ID of the object to be serialized.
 Now, the method `getHazelcastTypeId()` is used and you give your object as a parameter to this new method.
 Also, `getTypeId()` was used in your custom serializer class, now it has been renamed to `getHazelcastTypeId()` too.
 Note that, these changes also apply when you want to switch from Hazelcast 3.6.1 to 3.6.2 too.

+- **Important note about Hazelcast System Properties:** Even Hazelcast has not been recommending the usage of `GroupProperties.java` class while benefiting from System Properties, there has been a change to inform to the users who have been using this class.
+Starting with 3.7, the class `GroupProperties.java` has been replaced by `GroupProperty.java`.
+In this new class, system properties are instances of the newly introduced `HazelcastProperty` object.
+You can access the names of these properties by calling `getName()` method of `HazelcastProperty`.